KeishaXD/Xdroid-UI-Fixer/README.md

-About Phone Fix for Xdroid GSI A12
-📱 Devices: Realme C21Y
-⚙️ Xdroid Version : INA.XD.12.1.r17-331309-.REL
-⚒️ By: @JovallinKRD / @KeishaXD

-❓What was fixed?
-• Device name
-• Chipset
-• GPU
-• Camera
-• Screen Resolution

-💡How to use?
-• Just install it like installing a normal application.

-❗Anything you want to fix?
-• Tell me!

-✨ Special Thanks To:
+About Phone Fix for Xdroid GSI A12L is compatible with the Realme C21Y and is developed for version INA.XD.12.1.r17-331309-.REL by @JovallinKRD and @KeishaXD.
+This fix addresses several issues, including the device name, chipset, GPU, camera, and screen resolution.
+To use it, simply install it like any other regular application.
+If there’s anything else you’d like to fix, feel free to let the developers know.

+Special thanks go to @xxdamexx and @Allivee2nd for their contributions.
 • https://t.me/xxdamexx
 • https://t.me/Allivee2nd